harlov/generator-spa-ee-angular/README.md

 Preconfigured Libraries
 -------------

 The new app will have a handful of preconfigured libraries included.
-This includes Angular 1.2, Bootstrap 3, AngularUI Bootstrap, AngularUI Utils, FontAwesome 4, JQuery 2, Underscore 1.5, LESS 1.6, and Moment 2.5.
+This includes Angular 1.3, Bootstrap 3, AngularUI Utils, FontAwesome 4, JQuery 2, Underscore 1.7, LESS 1.6, and Moment 2.5.
 You may of course add to or remove any of these libraries.
 But the work to integrate them into the app and into the build process has already been done for you.

 Build Process
 -------------